 It begs the question: How can you protect your company from such scandals?
 The answer lies in a strong, inclusive culture — and leaders who get it.

-I’ve seen this firsthand throughout my 20-year career in energy, which is one of the worst when it comes to the number of women in its ranks.
+I’ve seen this firsthand throughout my 20-year career in energy – the sector that is one of the worst when it comes gender inclusivity.
 Ok, second to worst.

 But the diversity gap isn’t unique to the energy sector.
 The Women in the Workplace study, a collaborative effort between Lean In and McKinsey & Company, found that one in five C-suite executives is a woman.
 One in 30 is a woman of color.

 On top of that, nearly 50% of men think women are well-represented in leadership at companies where only one in 10 senior leaders is a woman.
 And a third of women feel the same way.